Feds: Solomon helped 'lay the foundation' for BBB to head CPS

 Asked whether Solomon’s lobbying affected the decision to elevate Byrd-Bennett, mayoral spokesman Adam Collins said, “of course not, as we said almost two years ago.”

-Swanson did not return messages seeking an interview.
+Swanson did not respond to messages seeking an interview.
 She told the Sun-Times in 2015 that Solomon was a “serial networker who emailed constantly.”

 Attorneys for Solomon and for Byrd-Bennett did not comment.